friedrith/clean-code/rules/prefer-polymorphism-to-conditions.md

-# Prefer polymorphism to if/else or switch/case
+# Prefer polymorphism to conditions

 ## Theory